ansible/ansible/rst/playbooks.rst

        Learn about how to select hosts

 Playbooks are a completely different way to use ansible and are particularly awesome.
 They are the basis for a really simple configuration management and deployment system, unlike any that already exist, and one that is very well suited to deploying complex multi-machine applications.
 While you might run the main ansible program for ad-hoc tasks, playbooks are more likely to be kept in source control and used to push out your configuration or assure the configurations of your remote systems are in spec.

 Playbook Example
 ````````````````

 Playbooks are expressed in YAML format and have a minimum of syntax.
 Each playbook is composed
-of one or more patterns in a list.
-By composing a playbook of multiple patterns, it is possible
+of one or more 'plays' in a list.
+By composing a playbook of multiple 'plays', it is possible
 to orchestrate multi-machine deployments, running certain steps on all machines in
 the webservers group, then certain steps on the database server group, then more commands
 back on the webservers group, etc::

     ---
-    - hosts: all
+    - hosts: webservers
       vars:
         http_port: 80
         max_clients: 200